Barqawiz/pydata-london-2025/README.md

 # IntelliNode Medical Use Cases

-IntelliNode is an open-source library for orchestrating multi-agent AI workflows using graph-based architectures.
+IntelliNode is an open-source library for orchestrating AI workflows using graph-based architectures.
 This repository contains educational examples demonstrating how multi-agent systems can be applied to healthcare and wellness scenarios.

 ## Install Intellinode